 The file info.php contains template information required by WebsiteBaker such as template name, template directory, author, licencse and a short description.
+The template directory allows only underscrores as separators, no hyphens or whitespaces.
 As our template features multiple menues and blocks, some additional information needs to be added.
 The info.php file can be created with a simple text editor.
 The first 8 rows are required for all templates.

 Our first WB template consists of three files:

 To create a working installation package for WebsiteBaker, the files needs to be joined into a Zip-archive (*.zip).
 For Windows one can use the Open Source tool Tool 7-zip .

 Unix/Linux users can use the comand line tool zip:

 The zip archive must not contain the folder in which the three files are stored.

 Once the installation package (zip archive) was created as shown in Figure 1 above, it can be installed via the WB backend: Add-ons -> Templates -> Install Template.

 You can download the installation package (zip archive) of the finished WB template tutorial .